Loyola School, Thiruvananthapuram: Other quiz competitions

 In 2008, Loyolites won the Kerala leg of the TCS IT Wiz, were runners-up in 2002, 2004, 2005, 2006 and 2009, and finalists in 2010.
 In 2006, Loyolites won the inaugural edition of the National Aerospace Olympiad conducted by the Aeronautical Society of India in Chandigarh, winning both the quiz rounds in the process.
 From 1999 to 2003 Loyolites maintained a winning streak in both the ICSE and ISC Kerala state level quizzes.
 In 2006, teams from Loyola won the Kerala state level ICSE and ISC quizzes and both teams went on to be crowned national champions.
 In 2006, Loyolites were the national champions at the inaugural edition of T.I.M.E.
 Aqua Regia, a national level science quiz.
 In 2002, a team from Loyola was one of the three national finalists in the ESPN School Quiz, after having topped both the south zone finals and one of the two national semi-finals of the competition.

-LA Fest

-Since 1996, the higher secondary students have organized a talent show called LA Fest (abbreviation for Life and Arts Festival).
-The twenty first edition was held on 25 June 2016.
-LA Fest was discontinued by the school temporarily in 2016 and was replaced with LOUD (Loyola Union Debate).
-After six years, La Fest was continued on June 2nd 2022 with two new events namely L'attire and L'ebate (as the new event).

-Festivals

-The school celebrates important days and festivals, like Onam, Independence Day, St. Ignatius Day, and Christmas.
-The day is marked by an assembly addressed by an eminent personality, followed by cultural events.
-As the festivals themselves are usually holidays, the assembly is held before the actual festival.
-The school celebrates Teachers' Day, with the older students taking over the teaching of the younger classes.
-The school also celebrates Children's Day, with the staff conducting a special assembly.